 The surveyor who provides the RICS HomeBuyer Service aims to give you professional advice to help you to:

-not take up carpets, floor coverings or floorboards, move furniture, remove the contents of cupboards, remove secured panels or undo electrical fittings.
-If necessary, the surveyor will carry out parts of the inspection when standing at ground level from public property next door.
+not take up carpets, floor coverings or floorboards, move furniture, remove the contents of cupboards, roof spaces, etc., remove secured panels and/or hatches or undo electrical fittings.
+If necessary, the surveyor carries out parts of the inspection when standing at ground level from public property next door where accessible.

 Services to the property

 Services are generally hidden within the construction of the property.
 This means that only the visible parts of the available services can be inspected, and the surveyor does not carry out specialist tests.
 The visual inspection can not assess the efficiency or safety of electrical, gas or other energy sources; plumbing, heating or drainage installations (or whether they meet current regulations); or the inside condition of any chimney, boiler or other flue.